 Yes, registered designs are open for public inspection only after publication in the official gazette, on payment of the prescribed fee of Rs.
 500/- on a request in Form-5.

 How does a registration of design stop other people from exploiting?

-Once a design is registered, it gives the legal right to bring an action against those persons (natural/legal entity) who infringe the design right, in the Court not lower than District Court in order to stop such exploitation and to claim any damage to which the registered proprietor is legally entitled.
-However, it may please be noted that if the design is not registered under the Designs Act, 2000 there will be no legal right to take any action against the infringer under the provisions of the Designs Act, 2000.
-The Patent Office does not become involved with any issue relating to enforcement of right accrued by registration.
-Similarly the Patent Office does not involve itself with any issue relating to exploitation or commercialization of the registered design.
+Once a design is registered, it gives the legal right to bring an action against those persons (natural/legal entity) who infringe the design right, in the Court not lower than District Court to stop such exploitation and to claim any damages to which the registered proprietor is legally entitled.
+However, if the design is not registered, there shall be no legal right available to take any action against the infringement under the provisions of the Designs Act, 2000.

-What is an artistic work which are not subject matter of registration?
+What is an artistic work which is not the subject matter of registration?

-An artistic work as defined under Section 2(c) of the Copyright Act, 1957 is not a subject matter for registration which reads as follows:
+An artistic work as defined under Section 2(c) of the Copyright Act, 1957 shall not a subject matter for registration.